 Girdwood Parks and Recreation provides recreational opportunities within the 120 acre area at the base of the valley.
 Girdwood's parks and trails share borders with Chugach State Park and Chugach National Forest.
 Local Trails Committee members work cooperatively with these agencies and provide gateways to Forest Service and State Park Trails.

 Within the area, there are 13 miles of established trails to explore, and many other unofficial and seasonal use trails.
 Outdoor enthusiasts can enjoy a multitude of outdoor activities, from hiking and biking to showshoeing and cross-country skiing.
 Our numerous trails offer a variety of distance and terrain, and all trails offer the possibility of wildlife sightings.

-One of the unique gems of the Girdwood trails is the Girdwood Hand Tram at Four Corners, which spans high above Winner Creek, and is open only during the summer months.
 Click here to link to the Girdwood Summer Trails Map and the Girdwood Winter Trails Map.

 Girdwood Parks and Recreation oversees ten parks, a town square, a ball field, a soccer field, a modern children's playground with a separate "tot lot", a tennis court, a newly redesigned skate park with rails and ramps, a disc golf course, and two sheltered park pavilions with picnic tables.
 During the summer camping season, we also maintain a tent-only campground with eighteen tent spaces.

 Several organized activities and events that are open to the public occur within Girdwood Parks and Recreation lands.
 The Girdwood Forest Fair is held annually in July and the Girdwood Fungus Fair is held annually in August/September.